 Thomas Wraith graduated with a Masters degree from the Royal Academy of Music in 2013, having previously studied music at Trinity Hall, Cambridge where he held an Instrumental Award and a choral scholarship.
 He studied the cello with Josephine Knight and has played in masterclasses and received coaching from internationally acclaimed artists such as Steven Isserlis, Peter Bruns and Mario Brunelli.
-He is currently studying the baroque cello with Joseph Crouch.
+He gained a place in the Southbank Sinfonia for the 2014 season and is currently studying the baroque cello with Joseph Crouch.

 As a soloist, Thomas has performed around the UK in venues such as St. George’s, Bristol, the Duke’s Hall, Royal Academy of Music and West Road Concert Hall, Cambridge.
 Concerto performances include the Haydn Cello Concerto in C major Hob.
 VIIb/1, Elgar Cello Concerto in E minor op.
 85 and Lou Harrison’s Concerto for Violin, Cello and Gamelan Orchestra.
 He has also featured as a solo cellist on numerous soundtracks for television, film and adverts including The Ruth Ellis Files (BBC FOUR), The Alienist (Netflix), Joanna Lumley’s Silk Road Adventure (ITV) and the multi-award winning Sidney and Friends (feature film).

 Thomas has a great passion for chamber music and has performed a wide range of works with various ensembles including the Stilig Quartet, the Estilo Quartet and with Southbank Sinfonia.